alelouis/alelouis.github.io.old/_posts/2018-04-20-chaotic-ephemeris.md

 PLOT

-Another fun thing is to compute energy in all points of space and estimate the habitable zone, where the energy received belong to a reasonable band  — but who needs liquid water anyway when you can dehydrate ?
+Another fun thing is to compute energy in all points of space and estimate the habitable zone, where the energy received belongs to a reasonable band  — but who needs liquid water anyway when you can dehydrate ?

 PLOT